-Course participants should be familiar with the types of security equipment and systems that are useful in enhancing maritime security, both ashore and afloat.
+Course participants should be aware of the types of security equipment and systems that are useful in enhancing maritime security, both ashore and afloat.
 Examples of such equipment include:

-- > AIS - Ship Security Alert System
+- > AIS

+- Ship Security Alert System

 - ➤ Locks

 - Lighting

 - Handheld radios

 - GMDSS equipment

 - Closed Circuit Televisions

 - Automatic Intrusion Detection Device (Burglar Alarm)

 - Metal detectors

 - Explosive detectors

 - Baggage screening equipment

 - Container X-ray devices

 - General alarm

 - Long Range Acoustic Device (LRAD)

 - Razor wire

 - Electric fencing

 - Yacht radar

 - Netting

-- Slippery foam
+- > Slippery foam

 - Security glass film

 - Water and foam monitors

 - Other anti-piracy devices

 Participants are not expected to acquire detailed technical or scientific knowledge concerning the theoretical underpinnings of the operation of security equipment.
-The objective is to ensure familiarity with the capabilities of such devices and systems.
-Instructors should stress the need for familiarization training involving the specific security equipment aboard each ship.
+The objective is to ensure familiarity with the capabilities and appropriate deployment of such devices and systems.
+The Company Security Officer and the Port Facility Security Officer may well be in the position to influence the purchase and installation of security equipment.
+Instructors are encouraged to discuss this possibility as well as the resultant additional level of knowledge with trainees.